fis/aoc/z80/readme.md

 # AoC on Z80

 This directory is a step towards sufficient scaffolding to allow writing Advent of Code puzzle solutions in Z80 assembly.
-As of this writing, it is quite incomplete, and only contains:
+As of this writing, it is pretty incomplete, and only contains:

 - The `z80ex` package, which provides basic Cgo bindings to the [z80ex](https://sourceforge.net/projects/z80ex/) Z80 emulator library.
+- The `validate_test.go` unit test that runs all existing solutions against the shared puzzle inputs and expected outputs.
-- The `cmd/z80ex` binary, which can use the library to run a Z80 program with I/O port 1 bound to the standard input/output streams.
+- The `cmd/z80ex` binary, which can use the library to run a Z80 program with I/O port 1 bound to the standard input/output streams, for manual testing.
-- Few Z80 utility routines for input and output of unsigned 16-bit integers.
+- Few Z80 utility routines for input and output of unsigned 16-bit and 32-bit integers.
-- A solution for the year 2022, day 1, part 1 puzzle in Z80 assembly.
-Sadly, the actual puzzle input solution is 69836, which does not fit in a 16-bit integer.

-Prerequisites:
+- Solutions for 2022-01 and 2023-01 in Z80 assembly, and `//go:generate` lines
+  to assemble them.

+Prerequisites for using this:

 - The [z80ex](https://sourceforge.net/projects/z80ex/) library, installed so
   that its include file is available as `<z80ex/z80ex.h>` and the library